×

 Instructions

-• Lightly toast the chopped pecans into a dry pan over medium heat until they start to smell nutty.
+• Lightly toast the chopped pecans in a dry pan over medium heat until they start to smell nutty.
 Chill for a few minutes.

 • Cream the room temperature butter and sweetener until airy and lighter in color for about 2 minutes.